annashipman/annashipman.github.io/_posts/2022-07-16-7-concurrency-models-7-weeks.md

 The first one is using the Graphics Processing Unit (GPU).
 The GPU is a powerful data-parallel processor, and can be much faster than the CPU when used specifically for number-crunching.
 This is called general purpose computing on the GPU, or GPGPU (!!)

 Computer graphics is all about manipulating data very quickly.
 A scene in a 3D game is made up of loads of tiny triangles that need to have their position calculated, lit, textured, etc, many times a second, and modern GPUs are capable of manipulating billions of these per second.
-Although the amount of data that needs to be processed is huge, the relative operations on that data are relatively simple vector or matrix operations, so they are amenable to data parallelisation, where mulitple computing units perform the same operations on different items of data in parallel.
+Although the amount of data that needs to be processed is huge, the relative operations on that data are relatively simple vector or matrix operations, so they are amenable to data parallelisation, where multiple computing units perform the same operations on different items of data in parallel.

-Data parallelisation can be implemeneted in many different ways.
+Data parallelisation can be implemented in many different ways.
 The book looks at two: pipelining and multiple ALUs.

 - Pipelining.
 At the level of gates on a chip, something as simple as multiplying 2 numbers takes several steps.
 It may take say, 5 clock cycles.
 However, if we have multiple operations, we can just pack them in behind each other and keep it moving.
 So multiplying a thousand pairs of numbers takes a bit over a thousand clock cycles rather than five thousand clock cycles.
 - Multiple ALUs.
 An ALU is an arithmetic logic unit.
 If you have a lot of these and a wide memory bus that allows multiple operands to be fetched simultaneously, operations on large amounts of data can be parallelised.